 Formal Grievance must be in writing, signed by the employee, and presented to the employee's immediate supervisor.
-A statement of the specific remedial action requested by the employee should be included on the written grievance.
-The employee can submit the formal grievance directly to the Human Resources Manager or Administrative Services Director if the employee does not feel comfortable submitting to their immediate supervisor.
+Formal Grievances must be submitted within 20 business days of the incident giving rise to the grievance.
+A statement of the specific remedial action requested by the employee should be included in the written grievance.
+The employee can submit the formal grievance directly to the Human Resources Manager if they feel uncomfortable submitting it to their immediate supervisor.